Jinger Duggar & Jeremy Vuolo Get Some Fans Fired Up For Feeding Daughter Felicity Barbecued Ribs

 There is never a dull moment whenever Jinger Duggar and the rest of her family share photos on social media.
-You can almost always count on at least a few naysayers or mom-shamers to comment on something they see that gets them into an uproar.
+You can almost always count on at least a few naysayers or mom-shamers commenting on something they see that gets them into an uproar.

 One recent post from Jinger’s husband, Jeremy Vuolo, was shared on Instagram of their adorable daughter Felicity.
 She is enjoying some good food at a place called Ribs Against the Machine in Los Angeles.
 The reality stars have been trying many different eating places ever since they moved to the area in July.
 Of course, they brought their 1-year-old baby girl with them as well.
-They snapped a picture of her sucking on a barbecued rib and it looks like she loved it.
+They snapped a picture of her sucking on a barbecued rib, and it looks like she loved it.

 It appeared that her mom was letting Felicity try out her first taste of the meat, or at least the yummy sauce that was slathered on the ribs.
 The little girl was wearing a pretty pink outfit along with a white hair bow.
 Her big eyes are staring at the camera as she enjoys the concoction.
 The second snapshot had her staring hungrily at the rib that Jinger was holding in front of her.